Case study

 1. Extraction from the mould

-With a clever design we have prevented the problem, reducing the depth of the texture in the cavity.
-As you can see, the texture of the fixed part fades on the edges, until it disappears.
-In addition, the aesthetic effect is great.
+With a clever design we have prevented the problem, tapering the depth of the texture in the cavity.
+As you can see, the texture of the fixed part fades out on the edges until it disappears.
+This also adds a powerful aesthetic touch.

 Lorem ipsum dolor sit amet